GerritCodeReview/apps_analytics-etl/README.md

 The build and distribution override the `latest` image tag too

-Remember to create an annotated tag for a relase.
+Remember to create an annotated tag for a release.
 The tag is used to define the docker image tag too